sverrirs/vsgallery/README.md

 # Visual Studio Private Gallery

-Ultra simple self-hosted extension gallery for Visual Studio 2010 and newer.
+Ultra simple Visual Studio extension Gallery implementation for Visual Studio 2010 and newer.

-Offering a single click deployment and super easy configuration this solution provides a fully featured solution for the Extension Gallery feature available in Microsoft Visual Studio.
+This solution provides a fully featured service for the Extension Gallery feature available in Microsoft Visual Studio.

+1. Self-contained and Self-hosted
+Offering a single Executable for an easy one click deployment and super easy configuration

+2. IIS Hosted Asp WebApi Service
+Same Implementation as above only as an Asp.Net Web API implementation which can be hosted in an Microsoft IIS

 <p align="center">
   <img src="https://raw.githubusercontent.com/sverrirs/vsgallery/master/img/extension-manager-01.png" />